marclamb/TranscriptionWithWhsiperAI/README.md

 If installed correctly, you'll see version information displayed.

-2. Install Whisper
+**2. Install Whisper**
 Whisper is OpenAI's speech recognition model.
 To install it:

 Install Python:

-Ensure you have Python 3.8 or higher installed.
+Ensure you have installed Python 3.8 or higher.
 You can download it from the official Python website.

 Install Whisper:

 Open Command Prompt and run: pip install git+https://github.com/openai/whisper.git

-Finally, use the Python script to run the program and transcribe your auido files.
+**Finally, use the Python script to run the program and transcribe your auido files.**